 As you can see, while regulation is a good thing to have for CoinLoan, the requirements are hardly stringent, and in my opinion only cover the very basics.
 This does not mean that CoinLoan itself is not reliable – only that the regulations as they stand are pretty weak and I hope they will get more stringent in the future.
 If not, there is really not much point being regulated, apart from maybe clearing the very basic obstacle of proving that you are not a scam company.

 Coinloan is a crypto-lending platform that has been around since 2016 and is regulated in Estonia.
-It’s a great option if you want to get a loan with crypto collateral or simply earn interest on your crypto assets, especially if you are looking for a European platform.
+It’s a good option if you want to get a loan with crypto collateral or simply earn interest on your crypto assets, especially if you are looking for a European platform.
+On the other hand, I would rather trust my money with bigger platforms like BlockFi or YouHodler.

 - Licensed as a European virtual currency provider